coderefinery/reproducible-research/_episodes/03-reproducible-workflow.md

 |   |-- readme.txt                       may contain subdirectories as well
 |   |-- sub-folder/
 |   |-- ...
-|-- manuscript                           The manuscript folder will (someday) contain the manuscript that we'll write describing the results of our analysis
+|-- manuscript                           The manuscript folder will contain the manuscript that we'll write to describe the results
 |-- results/                             The results folder will contain the results of our analysis, including both tables and figures
 |-- source/                              The source folder will contain all of our code
 ```